PopaGeorgianVictor/PORTOFOLIO/README.md

  ## Join

- * we can use the union() method that returns a new set containing all items from both sets, or the update() method that inserts all the items from one set into another
+ ### We can use the union() method that returns a new set containing all items from both sets, or the update() method that inserts all the items from one set into another

    <picture>
  <img alt="Step By Step Toward The Goal"  src="https://i.postimg.cc/fW34C15D/Screenshot-12.png">
  </picture>